 Home Insurance when Renting to a Family Member

-If you own a second or third home and a family member is looking for a place to stay... well... you know the rest.
-Given high home prices and lagging wage growth, nearly one-third of adults between the ages of 18-34 are living with their parents.
+High home prices and lagging wage growth has led to nearly one-third of adults between the ages of 18-34 living with their parents.
 It makes sense that renting to a loved one is a situation that many homeowners, parents, aunts, uncles, and grandparents are currently facing.

 Once you’ve decided to rent to a family member, you need to get the right home insurance coverage so you aren’t out any money if a claim occurs.